philemonnwanne/projects/mini-project/readme.md

 ### Errors
-Besides network connectivity related problems one major error that you might encounter might be related to;
+Besides network connectivity related problems one major error that you might encounter might be related to:

 - [x] mySQL hogging up your memory and not releasing it
 - [ ] https://mySQL service failing to start or getting other processes killed